 Essential Requirements for Admission, Academic Advancement & Graduation

 The mission of the University of Maryland School of Medicine is to graduate the best future physicians.
 It is the responsibility of the faculty to society to select applicants who are best qualified to complete the required training and most likely to become skilled, effective physicians.
 Applicants and students will be judged not only on their scholastic achievement and ability, but also on their intellectual, physical and emotional capacities to meet the essential requirements of the school's curriculum.
-The Committee on Admissions is instructed to exercise judgment on behalf of the faculty to select the entering class, and to consider character, extracurricular achievement, and overall suitability for the medical profession based upon information in the application, letters of recommendation, and personal interviews.
+The Committee on Admissions is instructed to exercise judgement on behalf of the faculty to select the entering class, and to consider character, extracurricular achievement, and overall suitability for the medical profession based upon information in the application, letters of recommendation, and personal interviews.

 Medical education requires that the accumulation of scientific knowledge be accompanied by the simultaneous acquisition of skills and professional attitudes and behavior.
 The essential requirements presented in this document are pre-requisite for admission, academic advancement and graduation from the University of Maryland School of Medicine.
 All courses in the curriculum, including ongoing self-directed learning, are required in order to develop essential knowledge, attitudes and skills required to become a competent physician.